 Evidence of effectiveness

-Results from a randomized control trial (RCT) published in 2009 supported the effectiveness of Peaceworks: Peacemaking Skills for Little Kids for pre-kindergarten students.
-This evaluation included 296 pre-kindergarten students enrolled in urban schools in the US Southeast (Latinx = 57%, white = 24%, Black = 19%; 12% of students’ parents did not complete high school).
-Students who participated in the program had greater improvements in teacher-reported problem behaviors (i.e., externalizing behaviors) and emotional distress (i.e., internalizing behaviors), as well as improvements in teacher-reported positive behaviors (i.e., cooperation, interaction, independence) compared to students in the control group (9 months after baseline, analyses controlled for outcome pretest).
+Results from a randomized controlled trial published in 2009 supported the effectiveness of PeaceWorks for Pre-K students.
+This evaluation included 296 Pre-K students enrolled in urban schools in the U.S. Southeast (57% Latinx, 24% white, 19% Black/African American; 12% of students’ parents did not complete high school).
+Students who participated in the program had greater improvements in teacher-reported problem behaviors (i.e., externalizing behaviors) and emotional distress (i.e., internalizing behaviors), as well as improvements in teacher-reported positive behaviors (i.e., cooperation, interaction, independence) compared to students in the control group (nine months after baseline, analyses controlled for outcome pretest).

 -